andrenepomuceno/particle.js/docs/README.md

 For a first technical pass through the project, begin with [Architecture and Simulation Lifecycle](./architecture-and-simulation-lifecycle.md).
 After that, choose between the scenario, UI, and GPU guides based on the subsystem you want to change.
 If your goal is simply to run the project or compare `npm start`, `npm run low`, and `npm run record`, go directly to [Developer Workflows and Performance](./developer-workflows-and-performance.md).

+Every substantive guide in this folder includes direct links back to this index, to the project README, and to the previous or next guide in the reading order.